Evaluation Committee/ Panel

 Once the proposal to award a supplier has been validated, the selection of the suggested supplier should be validated by the requisite internal approval process of the agency.
 The award decision should be communicated to the winning supplier, and unsuccessful suppliers shall be notified establishing a mechanism able to debrief them and take note of any possible complaint.

-Each order has to be formalized by modifying the standard templates for this purpose, the contract or the simpler Purchase Order(PO).
+Each order has to be formalized by modifying the standard templates for this purpose, the Contract or the simpler Purchase Order.

 Some agencies my prefer the use of some form of a Long-Term Agreement (LTA), where by a supplier is pre-vetted using the standard solicitation process, but has an open-ended contract for delivery of goods and services.
 Requesting agencies can use the PO as the confirmation to use the conditions applicable to it and concretizing, units, quantities, delivery details, etc.

-The organisation must establish a threshold beyond which the relationship can no longer be formalized through a PO and a contract becomes necessary.
-However, each organisation´s Terms and Conditions (TC) applies in any case, therefore, a simplified TC must to be communicated (attached to the PO) and respected by both parties.
-The act of signing the PO - and the organisation´s TC- by the supplier makes the PO become a simplified contract.
+The organization must establish a threshold beyond which the relationship can no longer be formalized through a PO and a contract becomes necessary.
+However, the Organization´s Terms and Conditions applies in any case, therefore, a simplified TandC must to be communicated (attached to the PO) and Respected by both parties.
+The act of signing the PO - and the organization´s TandC- by the supplier makes the PO become a simplified contract.

 The order documents (PO or contract) must clearly indicate the delivery conditions, who will assume responsibility for moving goods, when and where it is intended to transfer responsibility for the products and all the necessary details to plan accordingly and put in place any necessary means in terms of transport and logistics.